 (Yes, I got asked.
 It’s how the joke started about me carrying around a serial killer kit in my trunk.
 I still have it… duct tape and all… I digress).

-I was so nervous showing up!
+I was so nervous about showing up!
 I’d only met these women online and I was pretty sure I’d invited myself.
-My friend Liza tells me that isn’t true, but I think we remember those events differently.
+Liza tells me that isn’t true, but I think we remember those events differently.

 But I went anyway.
 I wanted DESPERATELY to meet more people like me.
 People with other worlds in their heads and characters so loud we sometimes talked back.

 I wanted this trip to mean something, too.
-An outward sign that I took my book seriously… my CAREER seriously… because I was raised to believe that writers (artists, creatives) were time and money wasters.
+An outward sign that I took my book seriously… my CAREER seriously… because I was raised to believe that writers (artists, creatives, rebels) were time and money wasters.

 One simply did not become a writer for a living.